 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The first item on our dog hotel stay packing list is their crate, blanket, bed, etc. This is an obvious one, but should be included on the list anyway, just in cause you forget!
+The first item on our dog hotel stay packing list is their crate, blanket, bed, etc. This is an obvious one, but it should be included on the list anyway, just in case you forget!

 This will also help your dog feel comfortable having something from home to sleep on.
 This travel pet mat is a good item to bring to the hotel room, so your dog has a comfy spot to lay on (if you don’t want them up on the bed!)

 If your dog typically sleeps in a crate, or stays in a crate when you leave the room, make sure to bring it!
 Make your hotel room as close to home as possible, to give your dog as much comfort as you can.

 Another obvious item on our dog hotel stay packing list is their food, bowls, and treats.
 These dog travel bowls are a great way to keep your dogs food and bowl all together in one place, for easier travel.